nbpapps/MyViewsCustomized/README.md

 }
 ```

-For feeddback and info, ping me on [Twitter](https://twitter.com/nbpapps)
+For feedback and info, ping me on [Twitter](https://twitter.com/nbpapps)